-5. RISK MANAGEMENT
+4. RISK MANAGEMENT ISSUES

-- 5.1 Final values for some contracts are subject to final agreement.
-Work is in hand to contain spending on those contracts for open access services. - 5.2 Externally provided services are subject to contract management and performance scrutiny to ensure effective and appropriate delivery of service.
+- 4.1 Final values for some contracts are subject to agreement.
+Work is in hand to contain spending on those contracts for open access services. - 4.2 Externally provided services are subject to contract management and performance scrutiny to ensure effective and appropriate delivery of service.